-Academic advising is coordinated by the Academic Dean/Director of Education and includes satisfactory academic progress, attendance, and personal matters.
+Academic advising is coordinated by the Academic Dean/Director of Education and includes satisfactory academic progress and attendance.
 Student Service, the Registrar and Academic Program Directors serve as advisors and assist students in course selection and registration, dropping and adding courses, change of major, and meeting graduation requirements.